-Savannah’s forecast is typically pleasant and bright but every now and then those sunny skies can turn to gray.
-Better to know what to expect ahead of time in case you need to grab an umbrella and pack it up early, make a run for it or dine al fresco another day.
+Savannah’s forecast is typically pleasant and bright but those sunny skies can turn gray every now and then.
+It is better to know what to expect ahead of time if you need to grab an umbrella and pack it up early, make a run for it, or dine al fresco another day.

 Location is Everything

 There is no shortage of outdoor dining locations in Savannah.
-Pick a square.
-Any square in the Historic District.
+Pick a square - any square in the Historic District.
 You’re guaranteed to find a bench or manicured foliage that suits you.
 If you require additional space, Forsyth Park is always a good idea.
-With more than 30 acres of terrain, it would be difficult to not find an ideal area.
+With more than 30 acres of terrain, it would be difficult not to find an ideal spot.

 Greenery with a View

-You’ve found the perfect location but what about the view?
-If scenes of downtown are preferred, Wright Square might be the one for you.
-Located at the corner of State and Bull Street, this square provides full views of local businesses, busy goers, and the Lutheran Church of Ascension.
-After lunch engage in light shopping at The Paris Market, The Salt Table or The Savannah Bee Company.
+You’ve found the perfect location but, what about the view?
+If downtown scenes are preferred, Wright Square might be the one for you.
+Located at the corner of State and Bull Street, this square provides views of local businesses, busy goers, and the Lutheran Church of Ascension.
+After lunch, engage in light shopping at The Paris Market, The Salt Table or The Savannah Bee Company.

-Movie lovers will enjoy bench conversation in Chippewa Square, a location that was filmed for the beloved movie Forrest Gump.
+Movie lovers will enjoy bench conversation in Chippewa Square, a filmed location for the beloved movie Forrest Gump.
 Though the original bench is now housed in the Savannah History Museum, it’s a great place to eat and recite your favorite quotes.
 Who knows, you might even catch a glimpse of Forrest himself.
 “You never know what you’re gonna get.”

-If you’d like a bit of history and mystique with your meal, Monterey Square is not only beautiful but also surrounded by iconic homes such as the Mercer Williams House based on the book turned movie Midnight in the Garden of Good and Evil.
+Suppose you’d like a bit of history and mystique with your meal.
+In that case, Monterey Square is beautiful and surrounded by iconic homes such as the Mercer Williams House based on the book turned movie Midnight in the Garden of Good and Evil.